 European Studies at Penn is an interdisciplinary minor and an ideal addition to the study of many disciplines in the humanities and social sciences.
 It supplements majors in history, political science, sociology and art history as well as in French, German, English, Spanish, Italian and Slavic languages.
 It is designed to give students access to:

-The minor in European Studies is designed to intensify interdisciplinary studies by integrating the humanities and social sciences and prepare students to live and work in Europe.
+The minor in European Studies is designed to intensify interdisciplinary studies by integrating the humanities and social sciences and prepare students to live and work in Europe and is a collaboration between the following departments and programs:

 The minor in European Studies requires eight courses: